Does the $J^{PC}=1^{+-}$ counterpart of the $X(3872)$ exist?

 The components of both states are shown in Table~\ref{tab:t2}.
 The first striking result is that both states share almost the same proportion of $h_c(2P)$ and $D^*\bar D^{(*)}$ components which makes its interpretation challenging.
 In the calculation of the $J^{PC}=1^{++}$ sector done in Ref.~\cite{Ortega:2012rs} we obtained two states: the first one with $87\%$ of $D^0\bar D^{*\,0}$ component and a second state with more than $60\%$ of the $2^3P_1$ $c\bar c$ state.
 Thus, in that case, the coupling of $c\bar c$ and $D\bar D^*$ channels produced a clear extra state, the $X(3872)$, and a renormalized $c\bar c$ state, assigned to the $X(3940)$ resonance, whose dressing evolution with increasing $\gamma$ is shown in the Fig.~\ref{fig:gamma}.

 The case of the $J^{PC}=1^{+-}$ is different.
-Besides an extra bound state, called state $A$, the $2^1P_1$ $c\bar c$ moves to the $D\bar D^*$ threshold due to the attraction generated by the coupling with the $D^*\bar D^*$ channel, which is not opened in the $J^{PC}=1^{++}$ sector.
-In Fig.~\ref{fig:gamma}, we show the evolution of the bare $2^1P1$ $c\bar c$ state with increasing $\gamma$ values to make clearer the dressing mechanism in comparison with the $J^{PC}=1^{++}$.
+Besides an extra bound state, called state $A$, the $2^1P_1$ $c\bar c$ moves towards the $D\bar D^*$ threshold.
+The $D^*\bar D^*$ channel, although it is $280$ MeV above, produces a sizable attraction effect, which is not present in the $J^{PC}=1^{++}$ sector as there only the relative $^5D_1$ partial wave is opened.
+In Fig.~\ref{fig:gamma}, we show the evolution of the dressed $2^1P_1$ $c\bar c$ state with increasing $\gamma$ values to make clearer the dressing mechanism in comparison with the $J^{PC}=1^{++}$.
+With the aim of showing the effect of the $D^*\bar D^*$ channel in the dynamics of the $1^{+-}$ sector, we also add the evolution of the dressed $2^1P_1$ $c\bar c$ state coupled solely to the $D\bar D^*$.

-Our results show that the coupling with the bare $c\bar c$ states modifies the consequences of HQSS.
+Our results show that the coupling with the bare $c\bar c$ states modifies the consequences of HQSS~\cite{doi:10.1063/1.4949442}.
 This symmetry predicts that the $D\bar D^*$ and the $D^*\bar D^*$ channels includes a mix of spin-singlet and spin-triplet states with equal weights.
 However, the $h_c(2^1P_1)$ $c\bar c$ state only couples, via the $^3P_0$ mechanism, with the spin-singlet part of those channels and, therefore, it enhances this component (see Table~\ref{tab:t3}).
 This spin structure is important to understand the decay channels of both states.

-In Table~\ref{tab:decays} we show the widths of both states $A$ and $B$ corresponding to the decay channels discussed below.
+In Table~\ref{tab:t1} we also show the widths of both states $A$ and $B$ corresponding to the decay channels discussed below.

 The state $B$ is above the $D\bar D^*$ threshold and, therefore, its main decay channel is $D\bar D^*$.
 The state $A$ is below the $D\bar D^*$ threshold.
 Then, its decays to $D\bar D^*$ or $D^*\bar D^*$ channels are forbidden.